tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 Details can be found in the upstream documentation that is linked in the respective sections.

-## Intercom Service / Silent Login
+## Intercom Service / Silent login

 The Intercom Service is deployed in the context of Nubus.
 Its role is to enable cross-application integration based on the user's browser interaction, as handling authentication when the frontend of an application has to call